PandeySunny/Power-BI-dashboard/Credit Card Analysis/Readme.md

 The project enabled stakeholders to identify high-value customer segments, optimize card strategies, improve marketing targeting, and understand seasonal spending behaviors, supporting better strategic and operational decisions.

 ---

-## Disclaimer
-This project is included for **resume and portfolio purposes only**.
-The data used is anonymized and does not represent real Mastercard customer data.

----